liinu-a/tic-tac-toe/documentation/testing.md

 ### Testing the Board class
 The test cases verify the following:
-- When a move is made, all the board variations are marked correctly.
+- When a square is marked, all the board variations are marked correctly.
 - A row of five is found if one exists in a horizontal, vertical or upward/downward diagonal row.
 In the game state below, a row of five containing the move highlighted in red is not found for player 1;
 ![No row of five found](https://github.com/liinu-a/tic-tac-toe/blob/main/documentation/no_row_of_five.png)
 - The squares at most two squares away from a move are collected correctly, i.e., they are unmarked and within the board boundaries.